dimofte/polyglot-server/README.md

 ```
 This starts a `gulp` development server which _hot-reloads the code_ :rocket:

+You can add `--verbose` to make the server print what it does.

 The server ([`src/main.js`](./src/main.js)) is an express instance.

 ### Making requests